-When a terminal diagnosis changes everything, Barb steps in as a steady, knowledgeable, deeply human presence — for the person who is dying and for every person surrounding them — so the time that remains is spent on what matters most.
+When a terminal diagnosis changes everything, I step in as your death doula — a steady, knowledgeable, deeply human presence — for the person who is dying and for every person surrounding them — so the time that remains is spent on what matters most.

 Maybe it's a diagnosis that arrived and changed the landscape overnight.
 Maybe it's a decline that has been happening slowly, and now suddenly it isn't slow anymore.
 Maybe hospice has entered the picture and you're realizing — for the first time — how much space they don't cover.
+(I've written more on what non-medical hospice support actually means if you want the fuller picture.)
 Maybe you're the one in the waiting room who keeps nodding when the doctor speaks, going home, and quietly admitting you don't fully understand what was just said.

 Whatever brought you here, you're navigating something that the healthcare system was not designed to help you navigate.
 The medical team does their piece.
 Hospice does their piece.
 And in the gap between all of those pieces — the questions nobody answered, the conversations nobody initiated, the decisions nobody prepared you for — is where families spend some of the hardest hours of their lives.